 Nate Rutter is the Assistant Gallery Manager at Maine Art Hill.
 He was hired in the spring of 2018 right when we were in the middle of all the new gallery spaces and our new branding.
-Now that he has made it through a crazy summer season, and still wants to stay around, we thought… Read more »
+Now that he has made it through a crazy summer season, and still wants to stay around, we thought we might tell you just a little bit more about him.

 After her college years at St. Michaels College in Vermont where she not only earned her BA in Art but also played basketball for this small division 2 school.
 Even with her background in art she was drawn to the retail setting and was immediate management material.
 From apparel to art she has had experience with running and managing a small business.
 So when Natalie called, she was intrigued.
 At this time we don’t have any hoops schedule to be installed at the gallery, but we convinced her Maine Art was a place she could easily snuggle in and find a place for herself.